benschaf/flash-cli/TESTING.md

 | Mobile | ![screenshot](documentation/images/lighthouse-mobile.png) | Some minor warnings |
 | Desktop | ![screenshot](documentation/images/lighthouse-desktop.png) | Some minor warnings |

 The most prominent takeaway from the Lighthouse Audit is that the pageload of the application is affected visibly because the application attempts a download from the Google Sheets API.
 This is a necessary part of the application, and the user is informed of this while the application is loading.

-## Defensive Programming
+## Defensive Programming Testing

 🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑